Henry-H-W/looney-tuney/README.md

 4. Save model weights after training.

 ### 3. Generate Music
-Once the model is trained, you can generate new MIDI compositions using:
+Once the model is trained, comment the training code.
+You can then generate new MIDI compositions using:

 ```bash
 python main.py